IBM/cloudpakfordata-telco-churn-workshop/workshop/watson-knowledge-catalog-user/README.md

 ![Filter Category Policy Rule](../.gitbook/assets/images/wkc-user/wkc-user-filter-category-policy-rule.png)

-Notice that there is a Mortgage Default Analysis category defined that contains all the business in-formation related to the project and a category named Sensitive Information that is a sub-category, along with a business policy related to the Protection of Sensitive Information and three rules outlining the protection of Email Addresses, Phone Numbers and Social Security Numbers.
+Notice that there is a Mortgage Default Analysis category defined that contains all the business information related to the project and a category named Sensitive Information that is a sub-category, along with a business policy related to the Protection of Sensitive Information and three rules outlining the protection of Email Addresses, Phone Numbers and Social Security Numbers.
 This is a good indication that the mortgage data being used by the project contains sensitive information that needs to be protected.

 ## 2. Understand the Data

 The best data is data that is fully understood and trusted.

-You can be confident in your data when you know where it comes from, that it complies to a set of policies and rules that address data privacy regulations and that it is clean and conforms to data quali-ty policies, rules and standards, and that others have used it and trust it and are willing to share that information, to ensure you can produce meaningful and accurate analytical and AI results that will benefit better business outcomes.
+You can be confident in your data when you know where it comes from, that it complies to a set of policies and rules that address data privacy regulations and that it is clean and conforms to data quality policies, rules and standards, and that others have used it and trust it and are willing to share that information, to ensure you can produce meaningful and accurate analytical and AI results that will benefit better business outcomes.

 ### Understand Data Policies and Rules

 In this section you will use the Business glossary to gain a deeper understanding of the business terminology defined by the data steward and the governance team responsible for establishing policies and rules to govern and protect the data.
-Since we see that there is an indication of sensitive infor-mation Let’s take a closer look at the Sensitive Information category content.
+Since we see that there is an indication of sensitive information Let’s take a closer look at the Sensitive Information category content.

 * Click on the Sensitive Information category from the list.